numerigy/UTCStudents/README.md

   - Subitem
 - Item 2

-<b>This is a project about twitter to analyze customer bank data.</b>
+<b>This is a project to analyze bank customer and twitter data.</b>